Physician burnout: Health industry

-Impact on Patients
+Impact on patients

-Decreased Quality of Care
+Quality of care

 Physician burnout significantly contributes to decreased quality of care, primarily due to its impact on clinical decision-making, which can lead to increased medical errors.
 Burnout leads to mental and physical exhaustion, which in turn impairs cognitive function.
 Physicians suffering from burnout are less able to critically analyze clinical information, making them more likely to overlook important details or make poor decisions under pressure.
-Burned-out physicians are more likely to miss small but important clinical signs or fail to adhere to clinical guidelines.
 When physicians are tired and disengaged, they may not engage deeply with patient histories or may be less likely to question diagnostic hypotheses, which contributes to errors.
 Burnout affects a physician's ability to communicate effectively with colleagues and patients.
 Poor communication leads to errors in the exchange of critical patient information, which can exacerbate diagnostic mistakes, incorrect treatments, or delayed interventions.
 When physicians are exhausted and emotionally drained, they may not engage in collaborative decision-making, and may make errors in interpreting or sharing patient data.

-Reduced Patient Satisfaction

 Physician burnout can lead to reduced patient satisfaction as exhausted and emotionally drained doctors may become detached or less empathetic in their interactions.
-When clinicians experience burnout, they may struggle to engage meaningfully with patients, leading to rushed consultations, diminished communication, and a perceived lack of compassion.
-This disengagement can erode patient trust and weaken the doctor-patient relationship, making patients feel unheard or undervalued.
+Physician burnout is associated with patients feeling less satisfied with their medical care.

-Increased Healthcare Costs
+Healthcare costs

 Physician burnout significantly increases healthcare costs by driving inefficiencies in patient care and contributing to medical errors, malpractice claims, and prolonged hospital stays.
 Burned-out clinicians are more prone to making mistakes, leading to costly complications, additional treatments, and readmissions.
 Studies have shown that hospitals with high levels of burnout experience greater rates of diagnostic errors, unnecessary testing, and procedural mistakes, all of which inflate healthcare expenditures.
 Additionally, burnout-related malpractice claims place a financial burden on healthcare systems through legal fees and settlements.
 Increased staff turnover due to burnout further exacerbates costs, as recruiting and training new healthcare professionals require substantial investment.

 Treatment & prevention

-Individual-approach
+Individual approaches

 Treatment strategies first focused on addressing the individual.
-Physician-oriented approaches ranged from cognitive behavioral techniques (CBT) such as meditation and coping strategies to professional coaching which aimed at reinforcing individual resilience.
+Physician-oriented approaches ranged from cognitive behavioral techniques (CBT) such as meditation and coping strategies to professional coaching, which aimed at reinforcing individual resilience.
 Because of the high incidence of physician burnout, the field of physician coaching has emerged.
 Physician coaching involves the implementation of mentors, usually former physicians, that would guide physicians out of burnout.
 Gazelle, Liebschutz, and Riess discussed the benefits of physician coaching as being able to cater to each provider using his or her own previous experiences therefore personalizing the intervention as opposed to CBT which delivers treatment in a standardized manner.
 On the other hand, Dr. Kelly speaks of how altering perception of patients from chores and potential litigation sources to opportunities to heal is key to the reversal of burnout.